AWS support EBS monitoring by automatically providing data, such as CloudWatch metrics and volume status checks to help monitor EBS volumes

 - Insufficient-Data – checks are still in progress

 - Warning – the I/O performance of the volume is below expectations

-- When Amazon EBS determines the volume’s data is potentially inconsistent, it disables the I/O to the EBS volume from the attached EC2 instance to prevent any data corruption.
-This leads to the status check to fail and the volume status to be impaired.
-Amazon waits for the I/O to be enabled, giving you an opportunity to perform consistency checks
+- When EBS determines the volume’s data is potentially inconsistent, it disables the I/O to the EBS volume from the attached EC2 instance to prevent any data corruption.
+This leads to the status check to fail and the volume status being impaired.
+Amazon waits for the I/O to be enabled, giving you an opportunity to perform consistency checks.

-- If the auto disabling of I/O is not needed, it can be overridden by enabling the Auto-Enabled IO flag, which would make the EBS volume auto available immediately after impaired status
+- If the auto disabling of I/O is not needed, it can be overridden by enabling the Auto-Enabled IO flag, which would make the EBS volume auto-available immediately after the impaired status.

-- Events would be fire for notification whenever the I/O for an EBS volume is disabled
+- Events would be fired for notification whenever the I/O for an EBS volume is disabled

-- I/O performance status checks, applicable only for Provisioned IOPS (SSD) volumes, compares actual volume performance with the expected volume performance and alerts if performing below expectations.
-This status check is performed every 1 minutes, however is collected by CloudWatch every 5 mins.
+- I/O performance status checks, applicable only for PIOPS (SSD) volumes, compare actual volume performance with the expected volume performance and alert if performing below expectations.
+Status check is performed every 1 min, however, is collected by CloudWatch every 5 mins.